 The first attempts at producing Arabic movable type hence simplified these calligraphic forms into ones with less variation such as to reduce the mechanical complexity of the final typesetting – simply by reducing the sheer number of varieties of letters a typesetter may have to deal with.
 In a sense this is like trying to recreate an ornamental piece of carved wood furniture with Lego blocks.

-Sadly this need to simplify did not end with the first attempts at movable type and continued into not just more advanced printing methods such as linecasters and photocomposition machines, but also into typewriting.
+Sadly this need to simplify did not end with the first attempts at movable type.
+It continued into more advanced printing methods such as linecasters and photocomposition machines, but then also into typewriting.
 The core problem through each of these technological mechanisms is the same – the number of shapes a typesetter (human or machine) could deal with was limited.
 Despite being only a few dozen letters, the letters in the Arabic script demanded a large number of shapes to be represented calligraphically.
 Hence the variety of calligraphic forms was hard to reproduce in mechanical technology.

 Khattar’s proposal was presented as a grand modernist project to fight illiteracy by removing the complications of cursive from the Arabic script, which required learning not just the letters themselves but also to learn how to identify a letter in one of the many forms it could take in cursive writing.

 While Unified Arabic ostensibly used Arabic letters, really at the core of it was no longer Arabic script at all.
 It was Latin script.
 With a different form of letters designed to fit technology built for the Latin script.
 It is easy to see how the needs of a typewriter influenced Unified Arabic.
 A typewriter requires that the number of shapes that can be drawn be kept manageable so as to fit into a compact machine.
-Because that was the social imagination of a typewriter.
+Because that was the social imagination of a typewriter – a set of keys on a machine small enough you could pick it up and put it somewhere else.
 One could imagine that a typewriter might have been a larger object, or might have looked like something else entirely.
 But our imagination of what a typewriter looks like is dominated by our image of a typewriter for Latin script.
 And our imagination of what a keyboard looks like is constrained by these early typewriters as well.

 This view of modernity, of progress, of technology was so constrained that part of the revolutionary actions of Mustafa Kemal Ataturk’s formation of the Turkish secular state was the abolition of Arabic script – getting rid of “incomprehensible Arab characters” to join “the civilized world” (Nemeth, 83).